NerdyBread/Chip-8-Interpreter-and-Emulator/readme.md

-# Chip-8 (hopefully SuperChip-48 Soon) Interpreter/System Emulator In Python
+# Chip-8 Interpreter/System Emulator In Python (Hopefully Super-Chip48 Soon)

-## Hopefully Coming Soon
+## Next Steps

 - Debugger
 - Disassembler
-- Other screen modes and the Super Chip added instructions
+- Other screen modes and added support for SuperChip
 - (In the very far future) A Nintendo Gameboy emulator

 ## Thoughts

 This is my first real "resume worthy" project I would say.
-I'm actually proud of it and excited for my next step.
+I'm actually proud of it and excited for what's next.
 I tried to tackle this a number of years ago, but it didn't go well.
 I didn't test well nor did I know how to, and I relied far too much on doing exactly what my resources did, even when I knew on a gut level that it may not have been the best way.
 I also jumped into coding too quickly/with not enough research beforehand, I didn't